Lowe hits grand slam, Cruz homers as Rays beat Orioles 12-3

 Yandy Diaz and Wander Franco also went deep for the AL East-leading Rays, and Shane McClanahan (6-4) allowed three runs and five hits with eight strikeouts over a career-high seven innings.

-Cruz doubled in the first inning and homered off rookie Spenser Watkins (2-3) with a man on in the fifth to put the Rays ahead for good.
+Cruz doubled in the first inning and homered off rookie Spenser Watkins (2-3) with a man on in the fifth to put the Rays in front 4-3.

+“Those go-ahead homers are big.
+They can really energize the team,” Tampa Bay manager Kevin Cash said.

 It was a sufficient encore to Cruz’s performance on Friday night, when the 41-year-old slugger homered and had five RBIs to help beat the last-place Orioles.
 Since coming to the Rays in a July 22 trade with Minnesota, Cruz has four home runs and 10 RBIs in 12 games.

 With or without Cruz, the Rays have what it takes to beat last-place Baltimore.
 Tampa Bay is 10-1 against the Orioles this season, outscoring them 85-43, and have tallied at least five runs in nine of the 11 games.
 The Rays are 5-0 at Camden Yards, scoring 54 runs with 16 homers.

-Lowe hit his second grand slam of the season in a five-run eighth.
+Lowe hit his second grand slam of the season in a five-run eighth, a drive that struck the foul pole in left.
 Two batters later, Franco delivered a solo shot to put the Rays in double figures for the second straight game.

-Lowe picked up his fifth RBI of the game by drawing a bases-loaded walk in the ninth.
+In the ninth, Lowe stepped into the batter’s box with the bases loaded and looking at a chance to hit another slam.

+“Walking to the plate, I’d be lying if I said it didn’t go through my head,” he said.
+“Eight RBIs has a nice ring to it.”

 Cedric Mullins homered for the Orioles, extending his career-best hitting streak to 15 games.
 The two-run drive gave Baltimore a 3-2 lead in the third, but McClanahan allowed only one hit over his final four innings.